qvieth/mynote23/Industrial-Psychology.md

 | Categorical | Numerical | compare means | |
 | Numerical | Categorical | look at probability | |
 | Numerical | Numerical | look at correlation | |

+## team project

+imagine that your company is expanding operations. it will hire your team is responsible for hiring training and avaluating the preformance of thes emploee

+## hw report

+company job:

+- next week 2 page report:
+- job analysis plan
+  1. sources
+  2. methods: PDTA or KSAO
+- write company name and position today, the rest discuss with Alice tommorow